Florida Beach Camping Guide

 Central and Northern Atlantic Coast

-North Beach Camp Resort, located along the serene Atlantic Ocean coast in St. Augustine, offers a variety of outdoor activities to enjoy while camping between the Ocean and the North River.
+Located along the serene Atlantic Ocean coast in St. Augustine, this resort offers a variety of outdoor activities to enjoy while camping between the Ocean and the North River.

-Several other campgrounds on Florida's Atlantic Coast that will put you close to the beach are:
+Other campgrounds on Florida's Atlantic Coast that get you close to the beach:

 Central and Southwest Gulf Coast of Florida